AT-Publishing/website/_posts/2016-02-29-exchanges.md

 #### BitMEX

+{% include callouts/mex.html %}

-BitMEX is the only pure cryptocurrency derivative platform.
+BitMEX is a pure cryptocurrency derivative platform.

 * You cannot buy cryptocurrency on BitMEX with fiat.
 * You can only trade a derivative product for profit, or use it as a hedge, or do market making and arbitrage to rake profits.

-Currently the most traded products are BTC futures, ZEC futures and BTC permanent swap (a derivative product imitating spot BTCUSD market).
-New altcoin derivative markets keep being added as the altcoin flavors of the month come and go.

 **US customers are not welcome and KYC is required as of August 2020.**